robertjleggat/cs_410_project/README.md

 ## Usage

+1. Navigate to a page with many paragraphs of text, such as a long wikipedia page (ex: https://en.wikipedia.org/wiki/Data_mining)
-1. Click on the BM25 Search Extension icon in your browser.
+2. Click on the BM25 Search Extension icon in your browser.
-2. Enter your search query in the input field.
+3. Enter your search query in the input field.
-3. Adjust the \(k_1\) and \(b\) parameters using the sliders for custom search tuning.
+4. Adjust the \(k_1\) and \(b\) parameters using the sliders for custom search tuning.
-4. Click the "Search" button to perform the BM25 search.
+5. Click the "Search" button to perform the BM25 search.
-5. View the search results in the popup.
+6. View the search results in the popup.

 ## BM25 Parameters